Hero Image

 In below average precipitation years, forage production can be compared to mean estimates to determine percent forage loss.
 Drought insurance providers, mainly the Non-insured Crop Disaster Assistance Program (NAP) program through the USDA Farm Services Agency (FSA), can use this information to determine rancher eligibility for drought insurance payments.

 This is a long-term project that provides a service to livestock producers throughout Kern County and Tulare Counties, drought insurance providers, as well as individual participating land owners who will receive valuable forage production data.
-The goal is to maintain this project and the sampling sites indefinitely.
-Data collected through this project is available to the general public in summary form.

 KernSummary